 Description of complicated regional anesthesia procedures and neurosurgical operations is brief and is not intended for physicians skilled in their application, nor is it intended to be used as the sole basis for learning and applying them.
 Rather, the primary objective is to provide readers who do not practice these procedures with information on what the procedure entails and its indications, advantages, disadvantages, and complications.
-This is in accordance with my long-held conviction that anyone managing patients in pain should be acquainted with all currently available therapeutic procedures, because only with such knowledge and broad perspective can the physician inform and guide the patient as to what therapy (or combination of therapies) is suitable for each particular pain problem.
+This is in currently available therapeutic procedures, because only with such knowledge and broad perspective can the phypain problem.